williamlzw/ExDUIR/README_EN.md

 * Support for modal Windows.
 * Support for restricted area message notification.

+## Window Drawing Concepts
+* The graphical interface is based on windows and a messaging mechanism.
+Controls are drawn on the window and respond to messages like mouse and keyboard to implement functionality.
+For example, when the mouse hovers over a button, clicking it will trigger the button click event and change the button's rendered state to pressed.
+Window and control drawing uses either GDI or DirectX, the latter being much faster by using GPU hardware acceleration.
+* ExDuiR uses DirectX (DirectX 11 and Direct2D) for drawing to leverage GPU acceleration, and subclasses windows to enable custom drawing and message handling.

+## Overall Design
+* ExDuiR exposes APIs as functions to allow compiling into DLLs for use by other languages.
+* ExDuiR includes custom base classes like Array, HandleTable, HashTable, Theme, Resource, Easing, ImageList, Layout, MemPool, Thread, DropTarget.
+* Drawing related base classes include Brush, Canvas, Font, Image, Matrix, Path, Region, StrokeStyle.

 ## Extension component description
 Ex_ObjRegister registers the component class, draws the component in the WM_PAINT message in the callback, and other messages control the state of the component.
 Create a component with the class name.
 The number of properties required by a component is set in the cbObjextra of Ex_ObjRegister, and each has a default size of 8 bytes.
 Use an index that starts at 0 (negative numbers are built-in indexes for the underlying component, do not use).
 Use Ex_ObjSetLong to set the properties and Ex_ObjGetLong to get the properties.